mend/renovate-ce-ee/docs/configuration-github.md

 **`MEND_RNV_CRON_APP_SYNC`**: # Optional AppSync schedule: defaults to '0 0,4,8,12,16,20 * * *' (every 4 hours, on the hour)

 **`GITHUB_COM_TOKEN`**: A Personal Access Token for a user account on github.com (i.e. _not_ an account on your GitHub Enterprise instance).
 This is used for retrieving changelogs and release notes from repositories hosted on github.com and it does not matter who it belongs to.
 It needs only read-only access privileges.
-Note: This is required if you are using a self-hosted GitHub Enterprise instance but should not be configured if your `RENOVATE_ENDPOINT` is `https://api.github.com`.
+Note: This is required if you are using a self-hosted GitHub Enterprise or GitLab instance but should not be configured if your `RENOVATE_ENDPOINT` is `https://api.github.com`.

 ## Configure Renovate Core